 - The vibration from striking the lowest notes on the piano may be felt, even when your pet can’t hear—use that as a signal to call your pet.

-- An electronic collar that “vibrates” works great as a signal.
+- An electronic collar that “vibrates” works great as a signal but must be used properly and removed from the pet daily.
 These collars are available at pet supply stores and through the Internet.

 - Deaf pets startle more easily and may bite out of reflex as a result.
 Always approach your pet so he sees you coming, and stomp your foot or give him some other warning before petting him to avoid being accidentally nipped when you startle him.